polyphony-chat/docs/docs/Protocol Specifications/core.md

     The example demonstrates how Alice can communicate with Bob, even though they do not share any servers.

-To be discoverable, an actor must add a key-value pair to their home server's database, which contains the
+To be discoverable, an actor must add a key-value pair to their home server's database.
+The key is the name of the service, and the value is the base URL of the server hosting the service.

+Keys are unique in the actor-scoped actor-service table.
+This means that actors wanting to register for two or more different implementations of the same service must select, which server to use as a primary server for that service.
+If the actor is human, clients must not make this decision for the actor, and must instead ask the actor to make the decision.

+The API routes for managing discoverability are documented in the API documentation.

 ---